Research Seminar and Journal Club

-One hour Research Seminar/Journal Club session, held 2-3 times per month, September through May with faculty participation.
-Each seminar session will be followed by one hour informal discussion in the same location.
-Co-ordinated with the International Speaker Seminar Series (ISSS) organized as part of the STAGE Training Program in Advanced Genetic Epidemiology.
+The Statistical Methods for Genetics and Genomics (SMGG) is a one-hour Research Seminar/Journal Club, held 2-3 times per month, September through May with faculty and trainee participation.
+Each seminar session is followed by a one-hour informal discussion in the same location.
+Co-ordinated with the International Speaker Seminar Series and organized as part of the STAGE Program.
+Event Details Table

-Informal Discussion: up to 1 hour starting at 11:00 am.
+Informal Discussion Up to one hour starting at 11:00 am

-Please direct inquiries, suggestions for topics and requests to the Co-Organizers:
+Additional Information Please direct inquiries, suggestions for topics, and requests to the Co-organizers:

 Dr. Shelley Bull, Lunenfeld-Tanenbaum Research Institute, shelley.bull@utoronto.ca